DesignSkeptic/Pomodoro/README.md

 ## Overview
 Have you ever heard of Pomodoro?
 It’s a great technique to help you keep track of time and stay on task during your studies or work.
 Read more about it on <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">Wikipedia</a>.

-TomatoBar is world's neatest Pomodoro timer for the macOS menu bar.
+Pomodoro is world's neatest Pomodoro timer for the macOS menu bar.
 All the essential features are here - configurable work and rest intervals, optional sounds, discreet actionable notifications, global hotkey.

-TomatoBar is fully sandboxed with no entitlements (except for the Apple Events entitlement, used to run the Do Not Disturb toggle shortcut).
+Pomodoro is fully sandboxed with no entitlements (except for the Apple Events entitlement, used to run the Do Not Disturb toggle shortcut).

 ---

 ## Fork notes
-This is a fork and more advanced version of https://github.com/ivoronin/TomatoBar and makes a couple additions/modifications:
+This is a fork and more advanced version of https://github.com/ivoronin/Pomodoro and makes a couple additions/modifications:

 - Allows 0 rest interval instead of the min of 1.
 Closes (https://github.com/ivoronin/TomatoBar/issues/62)
 - Increases the maximum timer duration to 2 hours/120 minutes